arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 It increases the sense of tribe-iness, rather than dictating, or helping him solve a challenge.

-- [ ] TheCoachingHabit.com/videos THE TERA QUOTIENT
+- TODO TheCoachingHabit.com/videos THE TERA QUOTIENT

 From the school of therapy known as "solution-based" therapy.
 They have a go-to question called the miracle question.